NET WORTH: $1.32 billion

 FUNDING AREAS: Cancer Research, Jewish Continuity, Medicine, Philadelphia

-OVERVIEW: Sidney Kimmel waded into philanthropy in the 1990s, when he established the Sidney Kimmel Foundation and its subsidiary, the Sidney Kimmel Foundation for Cancer Research.
+OVERVIEW: Sidney Kimmel began his grantmaking in the 1990s, when he established the Sidney Kimmel Foundation and its subsidiary, the Sidney Kimmel Foundation for Cancer Research.
 Since this time, Kimmel has committed some $850 million to various causes, with around $550 going to cancer research alone.

 In 2016, Kimmel partnered with Michael Bloomberg to give $100 million to establish the Bloomberg-Kimmel Institute of Cancer Immunotherapy at Johns Hopkins.